Keep in Touch

-We'd love to hear from you!
-To send us your news go to the "Keep In Touch" tab on the left and fill out the form.
+We'd love to hear from you and what you've been up to after life at Purdue.
+To send us your news, go to the "Keep In Touch" tab on the left and fill out the form.

 Oge Agulué (BA Acting '11) is currently playing the General on the national tour of the hit Broadway musical The Book of Mormon.
 Visit bookofmormonbroadway.com/tour to see when we'll be in a city near you. @iamoge

 Mercer Aplin (MFA Audio Technology '14) has accepted a consulting position at Threshold Acoustics in Chicago, where Sound Design MFA '08 Rob James is also employed.

 Steve Barnes (MFA Scenic Design '08) has been in the Milwaukee area since graduating and he has been quite busy, doing about a dozen projects per year.
 He has been working for Robert Kovach (MFA Scenic Design '00) as an assistant for almost five years [Robert is now based in NYC].
 He has been married for over 2 years to Liz, a stage manager at Milwaukee Rep. Visit Steve's web site, www.stevebarnesdesign.com.